Transmission of coherent information at the onset of interactions: Generalisation: -coherent information, -durability and -exposure

 To see this, recall that the two reduced density matrices of two subsystems making up a pure system possess the same nonzero eigenvalues including their multiplicities.
 The $1$-coherent information is the traditional coherent information based on the von Neumann entropy.

-As we now show, for integer $n>1$ the leading order change of the $n$-coherent information remains well-defined across the whole state space of System $A$, in contrast to the $1$-coherent information.
+As we will now show, for integer $n>1$ the leading order change of the $n$-coherent information remains well-defined across the whole state space of System $A$, in contrast to the $1$-coherent information, thereby serving as a regulator.
 Furthermore, as we will discuss, the $n$-R\'enyi entropies may themselves serve as measures of quantum correlations.

+Let us recall here that the $n$-R\'enyi entropy obeys the usual axioms of entropies except for the axiom of subadditivity, except in the cases $n=0$ or $n=1$, see, for example, \cite{RevModPhys.50.221}.
+This raises the question as to whether the $n$-coherent information for $n\notin\{0,1\}$, besides serving as a regulator for the traditional $1$-coherent information, also serves a direct role in quantum information.
+Indeed, as was shown in \cite{2002quant.ph..4093V} the $n$-R\'enyi entropies for all $n$ obey an axiom of weak subadditivity:

+Here, $H_0 = \log(d)$, where $d$ is the Hilbert space dimension of the quantum system, is also called the max-entropy or the Hartley entropy.
+This implies that our notion of $n$-coherent information obeys: